developerRitesh/git_common_commands/README.md

 git pull origin master

-#  handling the merge conflict

-#  merge branch to master
-first move to master branch , you should be on the branch in which you want to merge another branch git merge new-branch

 #  stash
 stash is used to store temporary change , this is usefull in file conflictions , we can store our local changes in tenporary area , just like we take bacnup of files so they dont get overwrite , we can use git stash instead